 The LAN has undergone significant evolution over the years.
 It started with Dialup Internet access and a few 10 BaseT Ethernet drops.
-It has expanded beyond the office to encompass the entire house and been upgraded to 100 BaseT Fast Ethernet.
-DSL is the primary Internet connection with dialup backup.
+Over the years it expanded beyond my home office to encompass the entire house and upgraded to 100 BaseT Fast Ethernet.
+1500/384 DSL is the primary Internet connection with dialup as backup.
 Initially we used Wingate connection sharing software and BlackIce Defender for intrusion detection running a dedicated laptop.
 The laptop was replaced with a Multitech Broadband Router.
 A recycled desktop now serves as a poor mans server.
-In addition to file sharing it runs a: DNS server, network timeserver, local web server and Syslog log server.
+In addition to file sharing it runs: DNS, network timer, local web server and Syslog log server.
 Each PC normally requires its own monitor, keyboard, and mouse.
 Rather then use separate I/O devices for server and desktop we opted to use a Belkin KVM (Keyboard Video Mouse) switchbox.
 This allows a single keyboard, mouse and monitor to be shared by workstation and server.
 The printer is networked and accessible from any PC on the LAN.